From Bloomfield: Go 5 mi. S on Hwy. 102, then 5 mi. SW on State Forest Hwy.

 The lake offers good lake trout and salmon fishing and has had some outstanding record catches.
 Maidstone Lake is one of the few lakes in Vermont where loons have reared their young in recent years.
 The loon loves the solitude of the northern lakes whose shores are rimmed with spruce-fir shade.
 Once common in Vermont, the loon has recently been removed from the endangered species list, but remains a species of concern.

 Maidstone was designated by the state of Vermont as a state park in 1938.
 The camp areas were wilderness, but the area around the lodge was a Civilian Conservation Corps camp.
 The CCC built many sites with fireplaces for camping, the lodge, and a picnic shelter, which are still in use today.

-The campground has 34 tent/trailer sites and 37 lean-tos.
+The campground has 34 tent/RV sites and 37 lean-tos.
 Three of the four rest rooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There are play areas, hiking trails, and swimming beaches in the campground.
 A swimming beach and an additional rest room is available at the day use area.